Prelude

 Just as one should hesitate when picking up their phone to mitigate a moment of boredom, one must hesitate before shooting a query at the model.
 Think!
 Losing your boredom is bad enough, but losing your sovereignty is even worse.
 There is a huge risk that biological general intelligence will dry up way before AGI can come on the scene to save us.

-You know what?
-Perhaps I'm wrong.
-Perhaps "asking the model" is the most useful, impactful, and important thing we can all do today.
+But, you know what?
+Perhaps I’m wrong.
+Perhaps “asking the model” is the most useful, impactful, and important thing we can all do today.

 In the next few years, I may be the one saying: